Marshrutka: Early days (pre-1992)

 "Route taxicabs" were introduced in Moscow for the first time in the USSR in 1938, operated with ZiS-101 limousines.
 They offered ordinary people a chance to ride in luxurious ZiS cars, otherwise reserved for high officials.
 At first, they were used mainly for tourists and serviced mostly stations and airports.

 Unlike ordinary taxicabs using taximeters, routed taxicab rides are charged by zones, like trams, buses, and trolley buses.
 The fares were cheaper than those of ordinary taxis but higher than those of large-scale public transport.
 Unlike ordinary taxis, where a passenger could enjoy a private ride, the routed taxicab would pick up and drop passengers along its route.
 During communist rule, state-owned taxicab parks operated all marshrutkas.

 Outside of Moscow, other large Soviet cities organized routed taxis.
 For example, Gorky had a routed taxi line between Sormovo and the Nizhny Novgorod Kremlin.
 As of 1939, the full fare was Rbls 3.50; a similar service cost 1 rouble by bus or 50 kopecks by tram.

 During World War II as the Red Army requisitioned cars, routed taxi services ceased.
 They resumed in Moscow in 1945.
 Only by the 1950s did they re-appear in most cities where they had operated before the war.
 ZiS-110 and GAZ-12 ZIM cars were widely used in this role until the mid-1960s.

 Routed taxicabs also offered interurban services.
 From Moscow, they drove to distant cities, such as Simferopol, Kharkiv, Vladimir, Tula, and Riazan.
 For example, the Moscow-Yalta route operated in the summer, taking two days, with a night stop in Belgorod (near Kursk).

-In the 1960s, RAF-977 minibusses became the most common routed-taxi vehicles, replacing passenger cars.
+In the 1960s, RAF-977 minibuses became the most common routed-taxi vehicles, replacing passenger cars.
 Municipal authorities operated the routes.
 The quality and concept varied greatly between regions.
 The fare gap between buses and routed taxicabs lessened.
 In Moscow, for example, the standard bus fare was 5 kopecks, and the minibus fare was 15 kopecks on most routes; in Gorky a regular bus-ride was 6 kopecks, and a routed-taxi ride was 10 kopecks.

 Later, the new model RAF-2203 Latvija (introduced in 1976) replaced the RAF-977 minibusses.
 Eventually, practically all marshrutka services used RAF-2203 Latvijas; many people referred to marshrutkas as "Latvias" or "RAFicks".